swcarpentry/good-enough-practices-in-scientific-computing/index.md

     data, as well as any other pertinent info, such as an official version number or the date of download.

-2.  *Create the data you wish to see in the world (1b)*.
-Create the raw dataset you *wish* you had received.
+2.  ***Create the data you wish to see in the world (1b)***.
+Create the dataset you
+    *wish* you had received.
 The goal here is to improve machine and human readability, but *not* to do vigorous data filtering or add external information.
-Machine readability allows automatic processing using computer programs, which is important when others want to reuse your data.
+Machine readability allows automatic
+    processing using computer programs, which is important when others want to reuse your data.
 Specific examples of non-destructive transformations that we recommend at the beginning of analysis:

-    *File formats*: Convert data from closed, proprietary formats to open, non-proprietary formats that ensure machine readability across time and computing setups [ffIllinois][].
-CSV is good for tabular data, JSON, YAML, or XML for non-tabular data such as graphs[^5], and HDF5 for certain kinds of structured data.
+    *File formats*: Convert data from closed, proprietary formats to open, non-proprietary formats that ensure machine readability across time and computing setups [[illinois](#illinois)].
+Good options include CSV for tabular data, JSON, YAML, or XML for non-tabular data such as graphs[^5], and HDF5 for certain kinds of structured data.

     *Variable names*: Replace inscrutable variable names and artificial data codes with self-explaining alternatives, e.g., rename variables